- Gankona, Unnachgiebig, Unità: Italy is normally bright, cheerful, and energetic. When he isn't...

 - Chapter fourteen notes that Ryuuko doesn't usually pull hair and, when she does, the act grabs Satsuki's attention

-- As noted before, sudden noises tend to frighten her (which will make her scream) but, in chapter 25, when Ryuuko hears Shiro's heart monitor flatlining, she cries.
+- As noted before, sudden noises tend to frighten her (which will make her scream) but, in chapter 25, when Ryuuko hears Shiro's heart monitor flatlining, she cries, as she realizes, in her way, that he's not coming back.

 - In The Touch Of Green Fire, the first sign of Shego's illness is that she's acting off-character.
-Drakken notices that Shego is acting snappier than usual and is in a bad mood, which is odd because her irritation always has an actual reason behind it.
-Kim notices that Shego is less energetic than usual and doesn't deride her with nicknames like usual.
-Unsurprisingly, Shego ends up very ill within a few hours.
+Drakken notices that Shego is acting snappier than usual and is in a particularly bad mood, which is odd because her irritation always has an actual reason behind it.
+Kim notices that Shego is less energetic than usual and doesn't deride her with nicknames like she normally does.
+Unsurprisingly, Shego ends up dangerously ill within a few hours.

 - In Castle Cleanup the second story in The Reluctant Father Universe, Saix starts being nice to Xion.
 This is a divergence point that Axel confronts him on and which affects his entire character the rest of the series.